-WAAS was founded in 1953; it is the second oldest beekeeping association in Australia, and with around 800 members is one of, if not the largest in Australia.
-WAAS is managed by an elected committee of members and relies on volunteers for many of its activities.
+WAAS was founded in 1953.
+It is the second oldest beekeeping association in Australia, and with over 1000 members is one of the largest in Australia.
+WAAS is managed by an elected committee of members and relies on volunteers for most of its activities.

-New WAAS Chapters operate in regional Western Australia, covering the Greater Bunbury region, and the Margaret River region.
+WAAS has Chapters operating in regional Western Australia, covering the Greater Bunbury region, and the Margaret River region.
 Link to our Chapters page for more information and contact details for these groups.

 We also have Bee Buddy groups all over the Perth metropolitan area and in a growing number of country towns.
 Check out upcoming meetings and other activities on our events calendar.

 WAAS provides education, support, fellowship opportunities and third party insurance for your bees and honey products.
 You will also get access to our members only pages, full of useful beekeeping resources, recordings of past meetings, an online shop and much more.
 If you are a current or prospective beekeeper, why not join us?

 Getting started with beekeeping